nus-cs2113-AY2223S1/tp/docs/UserGuide.md

 **Q**: What is the purpose of using the different statistics commands?
 * **A**: They provide you with great flexibility in viewing the current transactions from different perspectives.
-To analyze all of the stored transactions, use `stats s/categorical_savings` or `stats s/monthly_expenditure`.
-Otherwise, use stats s/time_insights to analyze transactions for a specified time period.
+To analyze all the stored transactions, use `stats s/categorical_savings` or `stats s/monthly_expenditure`.
+Otherwise, use `stats s/time_insights` to analyze transactions for a specified time period.

 _Written by: Paul Low_